b-louis/cosecam/msfstools/msfs_recorder.md

 ```

 In case you have images that have a different pixel scale, you need to change this value in this [file](../msfstools/msfs_rec.py)

+For now, the *QT* gui doesn't use *Qthreads*.
+This gui to stuck at a certain point, but it stills running in background and you can see the progress in console/terminal output.